davidfurrer/codecheck/README.md

 # codecheck

 - This is a python package that can be installed locally through `pip install -e path` where `path` is the absolute path to the local directory for this package
+- This package requires `argparse`, `msgpack` and `distance` python packages to run.
+To install these, use `pip install argparse msgpack distance`.
 - If `pip` returns `Permission denied` warning messages, try change directory into the local directory for this package, and run `python setup.py install --user`.
 - To check if installed sucessfully, run `pip list`.
 You should be able to see the *codecheck* listed if successfully installed.